Act of 18 June 1965 no. 4

 01.01.2020

-§ 4 second paragraph second sentence, § 6 second paragraph second sentence, § 7 second og third paragraph, § 7 b first, second and fourth paragraph, fifth paragraph first sentence, § 10 first paragraph first sentence, § 11 second sentence, § 19 first paragraph first sentence, § 19 c, § 36 no. 1 introductory text and letter b, no. 3 first sentence, no. 9 first sentence, § 36 a second paragraph first sentence, § 36 b first paragraph, § 37 third paragraph, fifth paragraph third sentence, eighth paragraph, § 39 second paragraph third sentence
+Section 4 second paragraph second sentence, Section 6 second paragraph second sentence, Section 7 second and third paragraph, Section 7 b first, second and fourth paragraph, fifth paragraph first sentence, Section 10 first paragraph first sentence, Section 11 second sentence, Section 19 first paragraph first sentence, Section 19 c, Section 36 no. 1 introductory text and letter b, no. 3 first sentence, no. 9 first sentence, Section 36 a second paragraph first sentence, Section 36 b first paragraph, Section 37 third paragraph, fifth paragraph third sentence, eighth paragraph, Section 39 second paragraph third sentence

 29.03.2019

-§ 6 sixth paragraph, § 24 fifth paragraph new second sentence, new eleventh paragraph, § 36 b first paragraph second sentence, § 43b (added), § 43c (added)
+Section 6 sixth paragraph, Section 24 fifth paragraph new second sentence, new eleventh paragraph, Section 36 b first paragraph second sentence, Section 43b (added), Section 43c (added)

 11.01.2019